 Lars was on the BIMCO drafting committee of the standard contract Windtime and has P&I Club experience.

 Lars is president of the Danish Maritime Law Association and active in the Polar Shipping Committee of Comité Maritime International.
-In addition to his work as a lawyer, has been a judge at the Eastern High Court.
+In addition to his work as a lawyer, has been a judge at the Østre Landsret - Court of Appeal of Eastern Denmark.
 He is a member of the Supreme Court bar and the Arbitration Association.

 In addition, Dr Lars Rosenberg Overby has written several books and articles on maritime law topics and has been an external lecturer at the University of Copenhagen in maritime law.